sedano/dx-oracle/README.md

 ## Live Preview

-Go to [dx.sedano.me](dx.sedano.me) to see a live preview of the website.
+Go to [https://sedano.me/dx-oracle](https://sedano.me/dx-oracle) to see a live preview of the website.

 ## Available Scripts